The purpose of the series “He Said, She Said” is to create a respectful environment for differing stances on current controversial issues.

-Although Abby states that packing the court is not a new idea, she fails to mention the fact that it still remains a radical idea.
+Although opponents would argue that packing the court is not a new idea, they usually fail to mention the fact that it still remains a radical idea.
 Currently, packing the court is only supported by only the most progressive members of the Democratic Party.
 Radical left-wing representatives like “Squad” members Alexandria Ocasio-Cortez and Ilhan Omar are some of the only Democrats that openly support court packing.
 The reason that the mainstream Democratic party does not support court packing is because they know that it is a preposterous and unjust proposition that could cost them political power.
 This was seen in the results of the 2020 Congressional Elections, where Democrats came very close to losing their majority in the House of Representatives.
 The fact that court packing remains a progressive ideology favored by few, shows how uncommon and abnormal it really is, and reiterates my argument to how it should never belong in our republic.

-Additionally, Abby also repetitively alludes that the American people should decide the fate of the Supreme Court, and whether to add additional justices or not.
-Just like any other president in history, President Trump had the full rights to appoint justices to the court that fit within his beliefs.
+The opposing argument often claims that the American people should decide the fate of the Supreme Court, and whether to add additional justices or not.
+Just like any other president in history, former President Trump had the full rights to appoint justices to the court that fit within his beliefs.
 In other words, it has been tradition that Supreme Court Justices are appointed by the President of the United States, who was elected by the people to represent them for four years, not three and a half.
-Abby states the American people should decide to pack the court or not, but little does she realize, the majority of citizens are not in favor of this proposition.
-In a New York Times and Siena College poll, 58% of respondents stated that the Democrats should not increase the size of the court, where just 31% responded that the court should be filled with additional justices.
-So if you were to let the American people decide whether to pack the Supreme Court of the United States, they would overwhelmingly vote to shut this idea down, achieving numbers well outside the poll’s margins of error.
+In a New York Times and Siena College poll, 58% of respondents stated that the size of the court should not be increased, where just 31% responded that the court should be filled with additional justices.
+So if you were to let the American people decide whether to pack the Supreme Court of the United States, they would overwhelmingly denounce it, as seen through these statistics which numbers well outside the poll’s margins of error.

-Overall, Abby’s argument is heavily based on how the confirmation of Associate Justice Amy Coney Barrett would affect certain groups of people.
-Going off topic, she speculates on the potential decisions that the credible academic may make on the bench, instead of citing solid reasons why packing the court would be beneficial.
+Adversaries frequently speculate on how the confirmation of Associate Justice Amy Coney Barrett would affect certain groups of people.
+Going off topic, they conjecture on the potential decisions that the credible academic may make on the bench, instead of citing solid reasons why packing the court would be beneficial.

-Court packing would also sabotage the process of judicial review, which also has a heavy influence in Federalist No. 78.
-While Abby claims that this evidence from our country’s founding is outdated, I beg to differ.
+Court packing would also sabotage the process of judicial review, whose role is featured prominently in Alexander Hamilton’s Federalist No. 78.
+The opposition claims that this information is outdated, but I beg to differ.
 Hamilton, along with the other great minds that built this country, established and proposed ideas for some of the most important institutions today, and their accomplishments and wise ideas paved the way for generations to come and are still applicable to modern day problems.

 After serving a remarkable thirteen years on the Supreme Court, the Honorable Ruth Bader Ginsburg has been replaced with the controversial Justice Amy Coney Barrett.
 Regardless of the current president, the issue regarding packing the court faces two obstacles, one being the realistic ability to pass an increase in justices, and secondly, the morality of the decision.
 Court packing is a historical decision but one that will ensure that the American people have their voice heard and represented through the Supreme Court.

 Regardless of the possibility of accomplishment we must address the ethical question.
 This kind of question is hard to address, but I look to the general behavior of the two parties for an answer.
-Colin clearly supports the idea that packing the court is an unethical changing of the rules.
-As evidence to this, I look to Colin’s analogy, which is nothing more than a logical fallacy.
+The opponent clearly supports the idea that packing the court is an unethical changing of the rules.
+Their analogy is nothing more than a logical fallacy.

 This analogy employs a false equivalency, relating the Supreme Court to a game which can be won or lost and the Constitution to the rules of said game.
-He said it himself, the court has not been changed in 150+ years, so it’s clear that this complex issue goes far beyond a winner and a loser.
+The court has not been changed in 150+ years, so it’s clear that this complex issue goes far beyond a winner and a loser.
 The Supreme Court is not something to be won but it is something to be honored with respect and reserve with a focus on nonpartisan justices.
 The comparison of the highest court to a simplified game is not only unfair but shows a lack of judgement.
-What he fails to mention is that the initial “rules” that were set for Obama were then dismissed for President Donald Trump.
+What the adversary fails to mention is that the initial “rules” that were set for Obama were then dismissed for Trump.
 I propose this question, have you ever played a game where the referee changes the rules half way through?
-In the beginning half of this hypothetical game, President Obama was refused an appointment nine months before the election date.
+In the beginning half of this hypothetical game, former President Obama was refused an appointment nine months before the election date.
 This decision was made on the basis that the next president should elect the justice to give the people an indirect say in the nomination process.
-In the second half of the game, the referee, in this case the Senate, allowed for President Donald Trump to appoint a justice during the election.
-In this analogy, the initial rules were altered to favor President Trump, so no wonder the other “team” seeks to right the wrong through the packing of the court.
+In the second half of the game, the referee, in this case the Senate, allowed for Trump to appoint a justice during the election.
+In this analogy, the initial rules were altered to favor former President Trump, so no wonder the other “team” seeks to right the wrong through the packing of the court.

-This year, within weeks of the election, that precedent was dismissed and the nomination of Amy Coney Barrett was accepted.
+Within weeks of the 2020 election, that precedent was dismissed and the nomination of Amy Coney Barrett was accepted.
 This hypocrisy and denial of precedent only highlights the “changing of the rules.”
 So let us answer that call.
 Let us, the American people, decide the legislation and ultimate fate of this country.

-Now, with President Trump in his first term, he nominated and approved a conservative justice just weeks before an increasingly divisive election in which he would lose, and refuses to admit defeat.
+Former President Trump nominated and approved a conservative justice just weeks before an increasingly divisive election in which he would lose, and refuses to admit defeat.
 Let’s not pretend that the nomination of Justice Barrett was anything but the last political Hail Mary before a close and tense campaign in which Donald J. Trump would lose.